- Connecting Equipment Adds New Layers of Machine Safeguarding

 Smarter, Safer Sequences for Loading Dock Equipment

 There are many essential and heavy pieces of equipment at the loading dock.
 Each piece of equipment serves a specific purpose – the door opens and closes, the vehicle restraint properly restrains the trailer, and the leveler provides a bridge from building to trailer.

 Each product might have its own set of controls, whether it’s a manual operation or with a push-button.
 Regardless of how they are operated, mistakes can be made when these pieces of equipment are powered independently of each other.
 A door might be opened and a leveler might be placed without a vehicle restraint restraining the trailer to the building.
 This exposes forklift drivers to a variety of trailer separation accidents.
 A leveler might come down before a door is opened, causing equipment damage and possible employee injury.
 The combinations and possibilities of accidents and damage go on, but there are ways to make improvements.

 Much like the examples above, products and systems that boost safety have existed for many years.
-Recently, the Industrial Internet of Things (IIoT) has allowed products and safety systems to improve safety outcomes even more.
+Recently, Industrial Software Solutions have allowed products and safety systems to improve safety outcomes even more.

 Using sensors and internet connectivity, products and systems can “talk” with one another.
 This communication delivers instant feedback about safety events, helping lead to a proactive vs. reactive approach to safety at your facility.
 It also provides valuable amounts of data that can provide safety managers with insights to enhance employee safety behaviors and training opportunities.